 6. Test all your preferences for both opt-in (@preference_ind = 1) and opt-out (@preference_ind = 0) to ensure everything is updating as you expect it to.

 After finishing all your preference setup tasks, it’s time to test preference updates from WordFly to Tessitura.
 Create a campaign in WordFly.
-In your email footer, add a link to your new Preferences page.
-Send the campaign to some internal testers and ask them to click the preferences link to update preferences.
+In your email footer, add a link to your Preferences page.
+Send the test campaign to some internal testers and ask them to click the preferences link to update preferences.
 Verify preference updates in Tessitura within 1-2 hours.

 Verify your preferences updates in Tessitura